Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Spinel was historically confused with red corundum.
 Differences:

 Red spinel is itself a beautiful stone that has recently attracted serious collector attention.
-Its historical confusion with ruby is not a reflection of low quality but of genuine visual similarity.
-A well-cut red spinel from Tajikistan or Burma can rival a low-grade ruby in appearance, at a fraction of the price.
+A well-cut red spinel from Tajikistan or Burma can rival a mid-grade ruby in appearance at a noticeably lower price.
+The historical confusion with ruby is not evidence of low quality but a consequence of genuine visual similarity, which in the pre-modern era no diagnostic could resolve.

 From garnet